dabeaz/curio/docs/reference.rst

    Make a connection and return an error code instead of raising an exception.

-.. asyncmethod:: Socket.writeable()

-   Waits until the socket is writeable.

 .. asyncmethod:: Socket.close()

    Close the connection.
 This method is not called on garbage collection.